 It is possible to do so.
 There are two types of trust:

 - Irrevocable trusts – While the name might suggest that these trusts are irrevocable, they are in fact not.
 Even with an irrevocable trust, it is possible that it might be revoked or changes be made with certain circumstances.
-It is always good to talk to a legal professional in this this situation.
+It is always good to talk to a legal professional in this situation.

 - Revocable/amendable trusts – The creators of the trust are able to revoke, modify, or change these trusts.